e-kwsm/nwchem-wiki/MD.md

 <!-- -->

--   Keywrod center specifies the frequency `<nfcntr>` in molecular dynamics steps in which the center of geometry of the solute(s) is translated to the center of the simulation volume.
+-   Keyword center specifies the frequency `<nfcntr>` in molecular dynamics steps in which the center of geometry of the solute(s) is translated to the center of the simulation volume.
 Optional keyword zonly or xyonly can be used to specify that centering will take place in the z-direction or in the xy-plane only.
 The solute fractions determining the solutes that will be centered are specified by the keyword fraction and the vector `<idscb>`, with a maximum of 5 entries.
 This translation is implemented such that it has no effect on any aspect of the simulation.
 The default is not to center, i.e. nfcntr is 0.
 The default fraction used to center solute is 1.

 <!-- -->